 Catchment delineation#

-We start our workflow by downloading all the static data we need.
+We start our workflow by delineating the catchment from the configured outlet point and downloading the static data we need.
 In this notebook we will…

 …download a Digital Elevation Model (DEM) for hydrologic applications,